d-morrison/IntroStatActivities/_book/07-A09-inference-1cat_test-simulation.md

 * **Communicate the results and answer the research question**.
 Using the p-value and confidence interval from the analysis, determine whether the data provide statistical evidence against the null hypothesis.
 Write a conclusion that addresses the research question.

-* **Revisit and look forward** to point out limitations of the study and suggest new studies that could be performed to build on the findings of the study.
+\newpage

 ### Helper-Hinderer

 Do young children know the difference between helpful and unhelpful behavior?
 A study by Hamblin, Wynn, and Bloom reported in Nature was intended to check young kids' feelings about helpful and non-helpful behavior.
 Non-verbal infants ages 6 to 10 months were shown short videos with different shapes either helping or hindering the climber.
-Watch this short video to see how the experiment was run: https://youtu.be/anCaGBsBOxM.
+As a class we will watch this short video to see how the experiment was run: https://youtu.be/anCaGBsBOxM.
 Researchers were hoping to assess: Are infants able to notice and react to helpful or hindering behavior observed in others?
 In the study, of the 16 infants age 6 to 10 months, 14 chose the *helper* toy and 2 chose the *hinderer* toy.

 #### Summary statistics review. {-}